lg/lg.io/_posts/2015-07-05-revised-and-much-faster-run-your-own-highend-cloud-gaming-service-on-ec2.markdown

 1. Follow [step 2](#step2) except the password for the instance is `rRmbgYum8g`.
 Once you log in using Microsoft Remote Desktop, you'll be asked to change the Administrator password.
 Change it to something.

 1. Install [TunnelBlick](https://code.google.com/p/tunnelblick/) on your Mac.
 Download the VPN configuration from [here](/assets/ec2gaming-tblk.zip) and unzip it.
 In the `client.ovpn` file, change `YOUR_HOSTNAME_HERE` to your instance's IP/hostname.
 Rename this folder to `ec2gaming.tblk` and double click on it to import.
-Connect to the VPN with username `Administrator` and the password you used in the previous step.
+Connect to the VPN with username `Administrator` and the password you set in the previous step.

 1. Set up Steam [as above](#setting-up-steam), though it's already installed.
 Just login with your account credentials and configure it accordingly.

 1. You should be good to go!
-Use the `logout` link at the top-right of the Desktop to log out, and then follow the standard [Gaming Time](#gaming-time) section above.
+Use the `logout` shortcut on the Desktop to log out, and then follow the standard [Gaming Time](#gaming-time) section above.

+_Huge thanks for helping me with this goes out to: [@crisg](http://twitter.com/crisg), [@martinmroz](http://twitter.com/martinmroz), Jeff K. from AWS Support, Daniel Unterberger, and Clive Blackledge_